m-szopinski/react-native-godot/README.md

 - IDX: HTTP status (or ERR) of an immediate fetch to index.html (helps detect missing / not copied file).
 - Scripts: last loaded script names (verifies main JS actually attached).
 - Body length: approximate length of raw document (if large but no canvas → script malfunction / thread stall).
+- HTML content introspection: first 300 chars of loaded index.html and current document.body.innerHTML when no canvas/Module (logged as `[GodotView][index.html][snippet]` and `[GodotView][body.innerHTML][snippet]`).

+If index snippet is present but body snippet is tiny and no scripts loaded:
+- Main Godot JS file likely not referenced or failed to load.

 Additional IDX states (index status):
 | IDX value        | Meaning | Action |